bar-alex/cdl-task-react-basket/README.md

 Wasn't clear which way you wanted me to make this, so I've done it both ways:

-I've also added a new flag for the products table, where the offer can be given only one (or two or three) times, not specifying it will apply it for all quantities.
+I've also added a new flag to the products list, where the offer could be given only once.

 Spread mode - like in supermarkets
 - the products are added in the order they are entered,
 - the values displayed on the same line are for the entire price, without the offers
 - the discounts from the offers are calculated at the end, for the cumulated quantity of each product
-  - the total results from the value minus the discounts Condensed mode
+- the total results from the value minus the discounts

+Condensed mode
 - the quantities are added to the same products in the list, meaning there will be only one instance of the same product
 - the value is calculated according to the offer and displayed on the same line (the total quantity is on the same line)
-  - there is no need to display the savings because the values have the discounts already   substracted The total will display the full value, the discounts and the total value to pay
+- there is no need to display the savings because the values have the discounts already   substracted

+The total will display the full value, the discounts and the total value to pay